buildpacks/rfcs/text/0000-plan-flags.md

   # buildpack-specific data
   ```

-  `build`, `launch` and `cache` are all well defined in this file.
-And represent properties on the layer.
+  `build`, `launch` and `cache` are all well defined in this file and represent properties on the layer.

   The BuildPlan & Buildpack Plan files that are consumed during detection & build to produce the Layer Content Metadata file
    do not include any of these flags.